We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - genetic factors

 - the person’s diet

-Because of the variable causes, what works for one person may not work for another.
+Due to this wide range of causes, a treatment that works for one person may not work for another.
 Often, people need to try a combination of approaches to see lasting improvement.

 It is important to note that several acne treatments increase sensitivity to sunlight.
-A person should wear a non-irritating sunscreen while using acne treatment.
+A person should always wear non-irritating sunscreen while using acne treatment.

 This helps kill Propionibacterium acnes, a species of bacteria associated with acne.
 It is available in over-the-counter creams and other products, but a doctor may prescribe a stronger version.

 A product may contain 2.5–10% benzoyl peroxide.
 People with sensitive skin should start with a lower concentration or use wash-off products to avoid irritation and dryness.